reiniervlinschoten/castoredc_api-R/README.md

 devtools::install_github("reiniervlinschoten/castoredc_api-R")
 ```

-## Example

-You can export your data from Castor EDC with two lines of code.
+Then you can export your data from Castor EDC with two lines of code.
+On the first run, this will first a conda environment with Python 3.8 called castoredc_api for reticulate.
+It will then install the necessary Python packages.
+Hereafter, and every run after this one, it will download your study data for analysis.

 ```r
 library(CastorEDCApi)